SciCatProject/documentation/Development/OIDC.md

 Details about the fields in this provider configuration:
 * **provider** is used by the loopback-passport-configurator to build a strategy
 * **authScheme** is used by the loopback-passport-configurator to build a strategy
-* **module** describes the passport module to use. passport-openidconnect is already included in Catamel
+* **module** describes the passport module to use. passport-openidconnect is already included in the backend
-* **authPath** is the path that Catamel will create (with the help of loopback-passport-configurator) to begin the authentication process.
-Catamel will redirect users to this path (once it is configured, of course!)
+* **authPath** is the path that the backend will create (with the help of loopback-passport-configurator) to begin the authentication process.
+The backend will redirect users to this path (once it is configured, of course!)
 * **successRedirect** is the URL passed to the OIDC provider instructing it to redirect the user on success.
 Here we set it to the a development environment's user page.
 * **failureRedirect** is the URL passed to the OIDC provider instructing it to redirect the user on failed authentication.
 Here we set it to the a development environment's user page login page.
 * **failureFlash** is currently unsupported.